Marisol24/CeNCOOS_Analysis_Data/README.md

 These datasets are comprised of temperature, conductivity, salinity, chlorophyll fluorescence, beam attenuation, transmission, dissolved oxygen, dissolved oxygen saturation, nitrate, and pH.
 Data are provided by month in comma-separated value (csv) format on http://pubdata.mlml.calstate.edu/seawater/index.php.
 Processed quality-controlled data for each year are archived in binary NetCDF format which is what is used for this project.
 MLML Public Data Portal with all Seawater Intake Historical Text Data: September 2010-Present(excluding Cornona Virus Shutdown).
-Procees with Caution when using Data from March 2020 onward.
+Proceed with caution and use meticulous QC when using Data from March 2020-March 2021, during the pandemic the instruments were unavailable for standard weekly cleaning and maintenance.

 Steps to run on a different computer: